Chat with us, powered by LiveChat

 Participants will engage in a variety of engaging, faculty-led applied learning exercises to ensure their understanding of academic accommodations, including those that significantly alter the curriculum.
 Additionally, they will learn to apply decision-making frameworks in a supportive and legally compliant manner and consider the various ways that institutions should address disability-related grievances.

 Before attending this course, we recommend completing the ADA and Section 504 Foundations for Higher Education course.
 In addition, participants should have a basic understanding of disability law in educational settings.
+Learn more about this certification course.

 Register Today